DLTK's Fairy Tales and Folk Tales

-© Written by Tasha Guenther and illustrated by Leanne Guenther - based on the African and Louisianna Creole Folktales
+© Written byand illustrated by Leanne Guenther - based on the African and Louisianna Creole Folktales

 There once was a beautiful girl, Marie, who lived in a house with her dear mother and father near a bubbling brook.